Universitas Indonesia railway station

-KRL Commuterline users at this station are dominated by the University of Indonesia students and local people who live around the campus area.
-This station is between Pondok Cina Station and Universitas Pancasila Station.
+KRL Commuterline passenger at the station are dominated by the University of Indonesia students and local people who live around the campus area.
 Its position inside the campus environment causes the frequency of crowds inside the station to be seen only during the hours of entering and leaving the office/campus.
 Unlike the stations located on the Manggarai-Depok route, whose canopy forms the letter Y, the canopy for UI Station (and also Tebet Station) forms the letter T.